Wickham's HTML & CSS tutorial

 The two examples below need IE ActiveX enabled to work in IE6, even though they have no javascript which is what ActiveX is normally used for.
 Modern browsers will display the dropdown menus without javascript/ActiveX enabled.

-Note that these examples work well in IE6, IE7, IE8, Firefox, Opera, Safari and Google Chrome.
-However, when coding your own menu you may find in several versions of IE that the mouse tends to lose its connection when moving from the top level to the dropdown level.
+Note that the examples below work well in IE6 and above, Firefox, Opera, Safari and Google Chrome.
+However, when coding your own menu you may find in several versions of IE that the mouse tends to lose its connection when moving from the top level to the dropdown level so it may cause you a lot less stress if you download a dropdown menu package that has been tested, and edit it.

 See the css code under the heading /*DROPDOWN MENUS - HORIZONTAL*/ here.